CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: Generating Synthetic 2D+t Microscopy Images of Fluorescent Nuclei

 The different shape models that were computed separately for each of the mitotic stages exhibit clear size and shape variations that resemble the morphology of real cells during these stages (\cref{fig:Figure2}A).
 Due to the random parameterization of the shape models, each generated cell will slightly differ and the deviation from the mean shape can be controlled by weighting the random contributions of the eigenvectors of the shape covariance matrix.
 Next, we investigated the effect of the two input channels used for the conditioning of the generator network.
 While keeping the intensity conditioning and the generated shape fixed, \cref{fig:Figure2}B showcases different textures that were generated by varying the stage conditioning.
 The intensity gradient depicted in \cref{fig:Figure2}C illustrates the effect of successively increasing intensity conditioning while keeping shape and stage conditioning fixed.
 A comparison of a sequence of real images to synthetic single-cell snippets including the used conditional labels is depicted in (\cref{fig:Figure2}D).
 A full frame comprising stage-dependent variation of the statistical shape models in combination with the corresponding GAN conditioning for multiple interacting cells with different shapes, stages and appearances is shown in \cref{fig:Figure3}.
 In addition to the synthetic images, a comprehensive ground truth including instance segmentation, cell lineages and cell stages is available that can be used for supervised training of dedicated segmentation or tracking methods.
 Moreover, the postprocessing steps can be used to generate artificial images of varying difficulty levels, \eg, to train supervised models with very difficult images and thus to potentially make them more robust for the variability observed in real applications.
+We quantified the performance of the GAN-based synthesis with the Fréchet Inception Distance (FID, implementation by M. Seitzer) \cite{Heusel2017} and obtained values of $66.6$ (real vs. generated) and $146.6$ (real vs. intensity cond. mask), indicating a high similarity of the distribution learned by the GAN and the real underlying microscopy data.
 Source code, generated image data sets and example videos can be obtained from \url{https://github.com/stegmaierj/CellCycleGAN}.